-Suppose that the linear predictor of default $\hat{P}{lin}(x)$ is a decreasing function of x (e.g., if x were the income or credit score of the borrower).
-The nonlinear predictor $\hat{P}{nl}(x)$ , associated with more sophisticated statistical technology, is a convex quadratic function of x.
-The figure shows that in this example, better technology leads to higher predicted default rates ( $\hat{P}{nl}(x) > \hat{P}{lin}(x)$ ) when x is far from its mean a in either direction.
+Suppose that the linear predictor of default $P{lin}(x)$ is a decreasing function of x (e.g., if x were the income or credit score of the borrower).
+Also suppose that the nonlinear predictor $\hat{P}{nl}(x)$ -associated with more sophisticated statistical technology-is a convex quadratic function of x.
+The figure shows that in this example, better technology leads to higher predicted default rates ($\hat{P}{nl}(x) > \hat{P}{lin}(x)$) when x is far from its mean a in either direction.
 It follows that Blue borrowers tend to be adversely affected by new technology.
 This is because their characteristics x are more variable and hence more likely to lie in the tails of the distribution, which are penalized by nonlinear technology.

-This intuition generalizes beyond the quadratic case.
-In the appendix, we formalize this insight by showing that the effect of introducing a more sophisticated technology depends on two factors, namely, the higher-order moments of borrower characteristics in each group, and the higher-order derivatives of predictions under sophisticated technology.
+This intuition about the factors determining winners and losers generalizes beyond the convex quadratic case-this is one possible example, used for illustrative purposes.
+In the appendix, we formalize this insight by showing that the effect of introducing a more sophisticated technology depends on two factors, namely, the higher-order moments of borrower characteristics in each group, and the higher-order derivatives of predictions under sophisticated technology.18

-&lt;sup>16For example, if the distribution of x|g is right-skewed, and the third derivative of $\hat{P}{nl}(x)$ is positive, then the introduction of $\hat{P}{nl}(x)$ relative to the previously available technology will penalize the right tail of x, causing members of subgroup g to have higher predicted default rates.
+18For example, if the distribution of x|g is right-skewed, and the third derivative of $\hat{P}{nl}(x)$ is positive, then the introduction of $\hat{P}{nl}(x)$ relative to the previously available technology will penalize the right tail of x, causing members of subgroup g to have higher predicted default rates.
 Members of g would therefore lose out under the new technology.
-To take another example, if the distribution of x|g is fat-tailed, and the fourth derivative of $\hat{P}{nl}(x)$ is negative, then the new predictions reward both tails of the conditional distribution, and members of g will be relatively better off, and so forth.
+To take another example, if the distribution of x|g is fat-tailed, and the fourth derivative of $\hat{P}{nl}(x)$ is negative, then the new predictions reward both tails of the conditional distribution,